 You can purchase 13-ounce cans of Artemis Fresh Mix wet dog food in cases of 12 for $27 to $42 which gives you an average price of around $2.90 per can.
 Cans of Artemis Osopure wet food also come in cases of 12 for about $30 to $35.

 What Kind of Dog Food Does Artemis Offer?

-The Artemis Pet Food brand is not the largest pet food brand on the market – they only offer a limited selection of products in each line.
-They do, however, have multiple product lines to choose from which include both dry food and wet food options as well as treats.
+The Artemis Pet Food brand is not the largest pet food brand on the market – it only offers a limited selection of products in each line.
+The company does, however, have multiple product lines to choose from, which include both dry food and wet food options as well as treats.

 Artemis Dry Products